 - Four members must be qualified electors of the City.

-- The 3 remaining members shall reside in the South Coast area of Santa Barbara County, bounded by the Gaviota tunnel on the north and the Santa Barbara County line on the south.
+- The three remaining members shall reside in the South Coast area of Santa Barbara County, bounded by the Gaviota tunnel on the north and the Santa Barbara County line on the south.

-Four years and until successors are appointed.
+Four years and until successors are appointed and qualified.
 Staggered terms expire on December 31 of the appropriate year.

-The Committee meets on the third Thursday of every month at 3:30 p.m. in the David Gebhard Public Meeting Room, 630 Garden Street.
+The Committee meets on the third Thursday of every month at 3:30 p.m. in the Faulkner Gallery, 40 E Anapamu St. unless otherwise indicated on the Agenda.

 Financial Disclosure Requirement